 - The ‘intense’ connection that you felt

-- How happy you were during those times
+- How happy you were during the good times

 But your head reminds you of something else